 AREA Maintains Original Goals, Expands Scope since formed in 1975

 The Retired Employees Association is a worldwide organization for The Exchange retirees.
 First formed back in 1975, the purpose of the association was to continue the friendships and associations that had been made during Exchange careers, a legacy that continues today in the association's endeavors.
-Today, the Retired Employees Association can boast of having over 25 local chapters with 4,100 members all over the United States.
+Today, the Retired Employees Association can boast of having over 18 local chapters with 3,700 members and spouses all over the United States.